Your sales pitch is a critical element of your entire sales process.

 In other words, your entire pitch should be crafted in a manner that takes their perspective into consideration.

-Your every prospect is different so that your sales pitch can’t be generic.
+Every prospect is different, so your sales pitch can’t be generic.
 Instead of that, you have to connect the dots and show how exactly your product will help and benefit every individual prospect.

 Sounds logical, right?